axonn-ai/improved-diffusion/scripts/README.md

 2. Setup [evaluate.sh](https://github.com/axonn-ai/improved-diffusion/blob/jorge/scripts/evaluate.sh)
       - Add any desired flags to `run_cmd`
       - set `path/to/dataset1` and `path/to/dataset2` to the test images data path and the sample images data path (order does not matter)
+      - If your testing dataset is constant, you can save time by storing a compiled `.npz` version of it, and pass its path as one of the paths.
+More [here](https://github.com/mseitzer/pytorch-fid/tree/master?tab=readme-ov-file#generating-a-compatible-npz-archive-from-a-dataset)
 3. On an interactive node, run `bash evaluate.sh`.
 After some time, the FID score should be printed out